4 Ease Troubleshooting: Quickly Find and Recover from a Fault

 • Devices: Displays the input source connection status, sending card working status, hardware device information, etc.

-# 4.2 Identify Problems
+# 4.2 Find Problems

 After receiving an alarm notification, view and click the faulty screen on the monitoring panel to access the screen details page to view the real-time operating status of each component of the screen.
 The faulty part will be displayed in red and the risky part will be displayed in yellow.